 - Meet the deadline

 The second element is learning how to create different acts (or “mini stories”) within your stories.
 For example, modern storytelling has a three-act structure.
-The first act is called exposition, where a writer identifies the main characters, their relationships, and what type of world they live in.
-The second act is referred to as the rising action, where the main characters can’t resolve their problems because they don’t have the skills or the right state of mind to overcome them.
-The third act is the story resolution, where questions are answered, problems are solved, and the characters often gain a new sense of themselves.
+The first act is called exposition.
+A writer identifies the main characters, their relationships, and what type of world they live in.
+The second act is referred to as the rising action.
+The main characters can’t resolve their problems.
+Why?
+They don’t have the skills or the right state of mind to overcome them.
+The third act is the story resolution.
+The questions are answered.
+Problems are solved.
+The characters often gain a new sense of themselves.

 The third key element is good graphic design, or how imagery and graphic design helps bring out the story.
 That leads us to the next key component: the importance of combing words and visuals to paint the picture.
-Basically, this means keeping an eye on how you associate the written word with visuals that help illustrate or enhance the emotion of the story.
+Basically, this means keeping an eye on how you associate the written word with visuals.
+Does it help illustrate or enhance the emotion of the story?

 The last element is an understanding of how stories can build upon other stories.
-Journalists are good at reporting the story, but often a story will continue to develop over the course of days, weeks, or even months.
+Journalists are good at reporting the story.
+They are often a story will continue to develop over the course of days, weeks, or even months.
 Reporters write about what they know at the time, and they report on the story again when the story develops.

 4. Lead change

-Content marketing may require a mindset shift at your company so that you are prepared to create content that tells a compelling story, rather than offering up the same old promotional copy.
+Content marketing may require a mindset shift at your company.
+Be prepared to create content that tells a compelling story, rather than offering up the same old promotional copy.
 In order to accomplish this feat, you will need to know how to lead successful change at your organization.

 The fable, Our Iceberg is Melting: Changing and Succeeding Under Any Conditions illustrates the eight-step process of change.
-It is an easy-to-read story about penguins that realize their iceberg is melting, and go about making necessary changes to improve the situation.
+It is an easy-to-read story about penguins.
+They realize their iceberg is melting, and go about making necessary changes to improve the situation.

 Today, effective content marketers should be more than just storytellers; they should also be agents for change.

 What do journalists do really well?
-They pump out a lot of quality content that makes their audience want to come back to them to get their news and information.
+They pump out a lot of quality content.
+This makes their audience want to come back to them to get their news and information.
 The same should apply to your company’s content: the information you provide should be considered your product.

 But while the information-as-product concept may help you address some of the tactical decisions involved in branded content creation, getting your company to really take a strategic, integrated, and editorial approach to content marketing may require a more significant mindset shift.

-The most essential step in leading change like this is creating a sense of urgency that such a transformation needs to take place (which takes us back to the first habit: Know how to put content marketing in business terms).
+The most essential step in leading change like this is creating a sense of urgency.
+Why does a transformation need to take place?
+This takes us back to the first habit: Know how to put content marketing in business terms.

 5. Audit and assess content continually

-It’s urgent that content marketers have a detailed awareness of what is in their content inventory, and a solid understanding of how each piece of content integrates with their overall content strategy.
+It’s urgent that content marketers have a detailed awareness of what is in their content inventory.
+It’s important to have a solid understanding of how each piece of content integrates with their overall content strategy.
 For example, if you produce an article on a particular topic, do you have a white paper or video that presents a more in-depth perspective on the topic?
 Is there a way you can use the two pieces together to tell the larger story in a more vivid way?

-The ability to slice, dice, separate, and recombine content in new ways is why you may want to consider conducting a content audit, which will show you what stories have been developed, what stories you may need to refresh, and what stories still need to be told on behalf of your brand.
+The ability to slice, dice, separate, and recombine content in new ways is why you may want to consider conducting a content audit.
+This will show you what stories have been developed, what stories you may need to refresh, and what stories still need to be told on behalf of your brand.
 It will also help you avoid content archipelagos.

-Just like an archipelago is a group of islands that is typically uninhabited or rarely visited, this is a group of content that didn’t resonate well with your audience and wasn’t shared at the level you were hoping for.
-By auditing your content to see what performed to your expectations, you can get valuable insight that will help you decide what content to change and what to create more of.
+Just like an archipelago is a group of islands that is typically uninhabited or rarely visited, this is a group of content that didn’t resonate well with your audience.
+It wasn’t shared at the level you were hoping for.
+Audit your content to see what performed to your expectations.
+You can get valuable insight that will help you decide what content to change and what to create more of.

 Content marketing is as much science as it is art.
-With the availability of marketing automation tools, web analytical tools, and social media tools, there is no shortage of usable data at the content marketer’s fingertips.
-But what makes successful content experts stand apart is their ability to incorporate the information they gather from the data and use it to improve the content they create and distribute.
+With the availability of marketing automation, web analytical, and social media tools, there is no shortage of usable data at your fingertips.
+But what makes successful content experts stand apart is their ability to incorporate the information they gather from the data.
+Use it to improve the content they create and distribute.

-For example, if you are seeing that your blog post, “10 tips for topic X” is being read and shared a lot, do you have a plan in place to make sure you recognize its popularity and develop more content on that topic?
-Do you have a content calendar to keep track of the content you have produced, and what you would like to produce in the future?
+For example, if you are seeing that your blog post, “10 tips for topic X” is being read and shared a lot, do you have a plan in place to make sure you recognize its popularity?
+Are you a ready to develop more content on that topic?
+Do you have a editorial content calendar to keep track of the content you have produced?
+And what you would like to produce in the future?

-It is also just as important that you and your team understand why your most popular content got the increased attention.
+It is also just as important that you understand why your most popular content is popular.
 Did they spend extra time engaging with your article because you included a video or slideshow?
 Was the topic related to a hot-button issue that drove a lot of conversations in the comments?
-The more you know about the factors that contributed to the success of a particular piece of content, the easier it will be to deliver the content your audience is looking for.
+The more you know about the factors that contributed to the success of a particular piece of content, the easier it will be to deliver relevant content your audience.

 What do you think successful content marketers do differently?
-What would you add to this list?
+Are their content marketing habits to add to this list?
 What habits have you started with your content marketing?

 This post originally appeared on the Content Marketing Institute blog.